We received zipline passes in exchange for this post. All opinions and our love for outdoor adventure remain our own.

-From our starting point, we crossed the Virginia-North Carolina State Line and drove US-40 across the state.
+We crossed the Virginia-North Carolina State Line and drove US-40 across the state from our starting point.

 We reached the Pisgah National Forest.
 I grew up not far from here with this forest in my backyard.

 Pisgah National Forest surrounds Asheville, North Carolina.
-The 500,000 acres of land that makes up the forest was first procured as part of the Weeks Act of 1911.
+The 500,000 acres of land that make up the forest were first procured as part of the Weeks Act of 1911.
 Its star is the naturally-occurring Catawba rhododendrons (the locals where I grew up calling them Laurels).